Tomahawk missile: Variants

 BGM-109G Gryphon Ground Launched Cruise Missiles (GLCM) and their truck-like launch vehicles were employed at bases in Europe; they were withdrawn from service to comply with the 1987 Intermediate-Range Nuclear Forces Treaty.
 Many of the anti-ship versions were converted into TLAMs at the end of the Cold War.
 The Block III TLAMs that entered service in 1993 can fly farther using their new turbofan engines and use Global Positioning System (GPS) receivers to strike more precisely.
 Block III TLAM-Cs retain the Digital Scene Matching Area Correlation (DSMAC) II navigation system, allowing three kinds of navigation: GPS-only, which allow for rapid mission planning, with some reduced accuracy, DSMAC-only, which take longer to plan but terminal accuracy is somewhat better; and GPS-aided missions that combine DSMAC II and GPS navigation for greatest accuracy.
 Block IV TLAMs have an improved turbofan engine that allows them to get better fuel economy and change speeds in flight.
 The Block IV TLAMs can loiter better and have electro-optical sensors that allow real-time battle damage assessment.
 The Block IVs can be given a new target in flight and can transmit an image, via satcom, immediately before impact to help determine whether the missile is on target and the likely damage from the attack.

-Upgrades
+Babur, a nuclear capable cruise missile developed by the National Defence Complex (NDC) based on reverse-engineered copies of Tomahawk missiles recovered by Pakistani intelligence after a 1998 U.S. strike in Afghanistan.

+Development history

 UGM-109 Tomahawk missile detonates above a test target, 1986.

+Tomahawk

-A major improvement to the Tomahawk is network-centric warfare-capabilities, using data from multiple sensors (aircraft, UAVs, satellites, foot soldiers, tanks, ships) to find its target.
+A major improvement to the Tomahawk is network-centric warfare capabilities, using data from multiple sensors (aircraft, UAVs, satellites, foot soldiers, tanks, ships) to find its target.
 It will also be able to send data from its sensors to these platforms.